poma-ai/.github/profile/README.md

 All examples follow the same two-phase process (ingest → retrieve) but demonstrate different integration options for your RAG pipeline.

+!
+Please do NOT send any sensitive and/or personal information to POMA AI endpoints without having a signed contract & DPA !

 ---

 ## 🔗 Quick Links